 Globally, there is a shift towards English as the medium of instruction (EMI), or “the use of the English language to teach academic subjects in countries or jurisdictions where the first language of the majority of the population is not English” (Dearden, 2014, p.
 2).
 The United Arab Emirates (UAE) is no exception.
 English remains the language of instruction at most UAE tertiary institutions, to include all three federal or public colleges and universities, yet students often arrive at colleges with weak English skills (Belhiah & Elhami, 2015; Gallagher, 2011; Kamal, 2018).
 These weaknesses in English proficiency often present challenges for social work students in mastering the knowledge, skills, and values of the social work profession.
 Not only do language differences create obstacles to learning, but differences in the cultural understanding of students and teachers have been noted to create obstacles in teaching (Al-Issa 2005; Goodwin 2013; Polleck, & Shabdin, 2013).
 When the cultural context is not fully considered, problems arise that transcend comprehension.

 Presently, there are two Bachelor in Social Work (BSW) programs and one Masters in Social Work (MSW) program within the UAE federal higher education sector.
 Even though social work education has existed in the UAE since the 1960s, like other countries in the Middle East, Western-trained social worker educators continue to be recruited due to the lack of citizens with the necessary educational degrees (Crabtree, 2008; Holtzhausen, 2010; Sloan et al., 2017).
-Limited research in regional social work practice and lack of regional social work textbooks, written in the native language, has led to a reliance on British and American materials and subsequent practice models.
+Limited research in regional social work practice and lack of regional social work textbooks, written in the native language, has led to creates a reliance on British and American materials and subsequent practice models.
 This further exacerbates the linguistic and cultural gaps between teaching and learning (Megahead, 2017; Sloan et al., 2017).

-The UAE higher education institution, where this author taught, required the use of an EMI approach (Belhiah & Elhami, 2015; Kamal, 2018; Siemund et al., 2020).
-This author observed learning and teaching challenges at the BSW level that included those experienced by students learning in a second language and obstacles to teaching experienced by instructors,.
+The UAE higher education institution, where the author taught, required the use of an EMI approach (Belhiah & Elhami, 2015; Kamal, 2018; Siemund et al., 2020).
+The author observed learning and teaching challenges at the BSW level that included those experienced by students learning in a second language and obstacles to teaching experienced by instructors.
 In the present study, the author explored obstacles to EMI learning and teaching among students and faculty in a BSW program at a UAE college.
 Cognitive load theory offered a framework for understanding some of the complexities experienced by students learning and faculty teaching in a second language.
 This article will also offer practical recommendations for social work educators teaching in EMI settings.

 Literature Review